21st Annual Arthur H. Briggs Lectureship

 Dr. Arthur H. Briggs (pictured left) served as Chair of the Department of Pharmacology at UTHSCSA from 1968 - 1993, during which time he studied the actions of drugs on the cardiovascular system, hypertension, and drugs of abuse.
 His laboratory published the first papers on the central role of calcium in vascular smooth muscle contraction and the interrelationships between sodium and potassium ions and drugs.
 These studies led to important advances in the understanding of calcium in smooth muscle function.
 Since his retirement in 1993, Dr. Briggs has remained Professor Emeritus within the Department and an annual lectureship has been held in his honor.

 This year's guest lecturer, Husseini K. Manji, M.D., F.R.C.P.C., is the Global Therapeutic Area Head for Neuroscience at Janssen Research & Development, LLC, a division of Johnson & Johnson (pictured below).
+Dr. Manji will be presenting his lecture titled, 'Devastating Brain Disorders must be tackled through an innovative, accelerated, collaborative effort'.
 Previously, he was Chief, Laboratory of Molecular Pathophysiology & Experimental Therapeutics, NIH, and Director of the NIH Mood and Anxiety Disorders Program.
 Dr. Manji received his B.S. and M.D. from the University of British Columbia.
 He completed fellowship training at the NIMH and completed additional training in cellular and molecular biology.
 His research has focused on investigation of disease-and treatment-induced changes in gene and protein networks that regulate synaptic and neural plasticity.
 His work has led to investigation of novel therapeutics for patients with refractory neuropsychiatric illnesses.
 Dr. Manji has also been involved in medical and postgraduate neuroscience education and has published extensively on the molecular and cellular neurobiology of neuropsychiatric disorders and the development of novel therapeutics.
 Dr. Manji has received numerous distinguished scientific and academic awards, including the NIMH Director’s Career Award for Significant Scientific Achievement, and was inducted in to the U.S. Institute of Medicine of the National Academies in 2008.

 He holds voluntary leadership positions in many organizations devoted to advancement of neuroscience and advocacy for people with neuropsychiatric illnesses.
 He has been a member of the Howard Hughes Medical Institute and NIH Research Scholars Program Advisory Committee.